Charles A. Plumley: Biography

+Early career

-Plumley served as an assistant secretary of the Vermont State Senate in 1894.
+Plumley served as an assistant secretary to the Vermont State Senate in 1894.
 He was principal and superintendent of the Northfield grade school and Northfield High School from 1896 to 1900.
-He was a captain in the Vermont National Guard in 1901, and a colonel in the Officers’ Reserve Corps.
+He was a captain in the Vermont National Guard by 1901, and a colonel in the Officers’ Reserve Corps.

-He studied law and was admitted to the bar in 1903; beginning the practice of law in Nortfield.
+He studied law and was admitted to the bar in 1903; beginning the practice of law in Northfield.
 He served as Secretary of the French-Venezuela Mixed Commission in 1906.
 He was a member of the Vermont House of Representatives from 1912 to 1915, serving as Speaker of the Vermont House of Representatives from 1912 to 1915 and as Commissioner of Taxes for the State of Vermont from 1912 to 1919.

-Plumley was general counsel and tax attorney for a rubber company in Akron, Ohio, from 1919 to 1920.
+Plumley was general counsel and tax attorney for Firestone in Akron, Ohio, from 1919 to 1920.
 He then practiced law in partnership with his father and Murdock A. Campbell.
 He also served as president of Norwich University from 1920 to 1934, and as reading clerk of the Republican National Conventions in 1936 and 1940.
 He was also involved in the banking industry.

+Congress

 In 1934 Plumley was elected as a Republican to the Seventy-third Congress to fill the vacancy caused by the resignation of Ernest W. Gibson.
 Plumley was reelected to the Seventy-fourth and to the seven succeeding Congresses, serving from January 16, 1934, to January 3, 1951, as U.S. Representative from Vermont (at-large).

 He was not a candidate for renomination in 1950.
 After leaving Congress, he resumed the practice of law in Northfield, Vermont.

 Family life

 Plumley was married to Emilie Adele Stevens Plumley in 1900 and they had three children together, Allan R. Plumley, Fletcher D. P. Plumley (named for Governor Fletcher Dutton Proctor) and Evelyn Stevens Plumley Adams.
-Plumley's father was U.S. Representative Frank Plumley.